 - 1/8 tsp. salt

-- 4 cups (428 g) dry traditional oats (gluten free if needed)
+- 4 cups dry traditional oats (gluten free, if needed)

-- In a large microwafe-safe bowl, combine the oats and almonds.
+In a large microwave-safe bowl, combine the oats and almonds.

-- Once fully cooled, stir in the raisins and store in an air-tight container or ziplock bag in dry storage for 1 week.
+Once fully cooled, stir in the raisins and store in an air-tight container or ziplock bag in dry storage for 1 week.
 Also okay to store in the fridge if you have room.
 Will keep for about 4 weeks in the fridge or up to 6 months in the freezer.